 To ensure consistency and fairness in our hiring practices, all managers have been trained on Animal Equality’s interviewing and hiring protocol.
 The protocol includes a consistent interview and feedback process, emphasizing objectivity in evaluation, and training on bias that often occurs in recruitment.
 We also believe in involving more people in the interview process enabling us to include diverse perspectives when evaluating candidates.

 We, of course, prioritize culture fit, but we are also very cautious of bias that can occur in the hiring process.
 “Not a culture fit” is never used as an excuse for affinity bias.
 We are looking for people who are aligned with our mission, but other than that, we respect and enjoy all of our differences.
 We want a diverse staff who bring a variety of ideas and experiences to their work.

 We pay special attention to how and where we post open roles to help facilitate attracting a diverse candidate pool.
 We do this by removing gendered language and unnecessary requirements from our job descriptions and by expanding our reach with targeted job postings.
 We also pay our interns, leveling the playing field for candidates with different financial means.

-Our Int’l Director of Operations and HR has worked with a Diversity, Equity and Inclusion (DEI) coach and licensed psychologist to ensure our internal policies are crafted in a way that creates a safe space for all of our employees.
-We also have planned Sharing + Learnings on DEI for all staff, to further build our knowledge as an organization.
+Our Int’l Director of Operations and HR has worked with a Diversity, Equity, and Inclusion coach and licensed psychologist to ensure our internal policies are crafted in a way that creates a safe space for all of our employees.

-At the staff retreats all staff go through internal anti-harassment training and in the US employees have gone through an anti-harassment and discrimination training course with an external training firm.
+All staff goes through internal anti-harassment training and in the US employees have gone through an anti-harassment and discrimination training course with an external training firm.

 HOW WE HANDLE PAY + PROMOTION